imgntn/hifi-interface-autoupdater/README.md

 node update.js

-To Change Interval Length
+To Change Interval Length:
 -----

-var intervalMinutes = 30
+var intervalMinutes = 30;

-How the Script Works:
+How the Script Works
 -----

 First: